 Domestic abuse and money

+Controlling your money is a form of abuse.
 It can feel impossible to break away from someone who is controlling your finances, but help is available.

 “Financial abuse is often part of a bigger picture of power and control in abusive relationships,” says Steve Connor of the National Centre for Domestic Violence.
 “Victims are left feeling unable to escape.”
 Figures from a survey conducted by the domestic abuse charity Refuge show 89% of women in abusive relationships have suffered from some form of economic control.